mindset-dojo/mindset-dojo.github.io/_forms/driver.md

 **Tips:**

-- Use What and How questions move the conversation foward through invitation, not force.
+- Use What and How questions to move the conversation foward through invitation, not force.
 - Take responsibility for what you are saying by buffering You statements with I statements.
 - Summarize the conversation to ensure alignment so the conversation can conclude cleanly.
 - A confident, firm [Tone](../tone/) invites action and trust.